loopwerk/loopwerk.io/content/articles/2025-07-08-coolify-django-static-media.md

 /*HLS*/CMD ["supervisord", "-c", "/etc/supervisord.conf"]/*HLE*/
 ```

 The key changes here are installing `supervisor` and `caddy`, exposing port `80` for Caddy, and updating the `CMD` to launch Supervisor, which will in turn start Gunicorn and Caddy.
+You’ll need to update the “Ports Exposes” setting in the General Configuration tab (under “Network”) from `8000` to `80`.

 #### <i class="fa-regular fa-file-code"></i> .config/Caddyfile
 ```